tensorflow/tensorflow/README.md

 # Getting started with MLIR

-The following instructions assume that you have `git`, [`ninja`](https://ninja-build.org/), and a working C++ toolchain.
+The following instructions for compiling and testing MLIR assume that you have `git`, [`ninja`](https://ninja-build.org/), and a working C++ toolchain.
 In the future, we aim to align on the same level of platform support as [LLVM](https://llvm.org/docs/GettingStarted.html#requirements).
 For now, MLIR has been tested on Linux and macOS, with recent versions of clang and with gcc 7.

 ```sh
 git clone https://github.com/llvm/llvm-project.git